A night-time jungle scene fills warmly with the hot air and dancing shadows cast by a hundred fires.

 “Who… spare me?” he chuckles.
 “Why, who could ever even dream of-”

-“The time’s come at last, I suppose,” Order says to herself with a dry tone.
+“The time’s come at last, I suppose.
+You couldn’t leave them all alone,” Order says to herself with a dry tone.

 In a blink, she’s at him.
 Closing the distance faster than Torment could ever dream of, Order’s beyond-master-level grasp of alteration magic propels her muscles to levels of strength that would humiliate a dragon.
 Without her armor she’s faster, and without the expectation of The Kingdom Slayer, she knows she’ll win immediately at close range.